Last date modified: 2026-May-18

 Right-clicking on a section in the left pane will display the following options:

-- Merge Above—combines the section with the one above it creating one larger section that will inherit the section heading and section type of the top section.
+| Merge Above | Combines the section with the one above it.
+The merged section inherits the heading and type of the upper section. |

-- Merge Below—combines the section with the one below it creating one larger section that will inherit the section heading and section type of the top section.
+| Merge Below | Combines the section with the one below it.
+The merged section inherits the heading and type of the upper section. |

-- Edit Section Heading and Type—opens a modal for you to update the section heading and section type.
+| Edit Section Heading and Type | Opens a modal where you can update the section heading and section type. |

-- View in Relativity—opens the Relativity Viewer in a new tab displaying your section document.
+| View in Relativity | Opens the Relativity Viewer in a new tab displaying the section document. |

-- Code Section—enters section-coding mode where you can code this individual section document.
+| Code Section | Enters section-coding mode where you can code this individual section document. |

 Document list navigation